Commerce & concessions

 The sale of products and services by participants is strictly prohibited.
-The sale of handmade items and food is also not allowed.
+The sale of handmade items and food is not allowed.
 There is no participant vending.
 Bring what you need.
-Confront your own survival.
+Tend to your own survival.
 This is not a consumer event.

 Black Rock City is a decommodified zone where branding is not welcome.
 Advertising?
 Hell no. Launching a product?
 Not in Black Rock City.
 Burning Man is not a place to promote your business, website, or product.
 Got a van from work with logos?
 Cover it up.
 Got a rental truck or RV?
 Alter the logos.
 Taking pictures of a product on playa to promote it online?
 Not okay.

 Decommodification & social media

 As a citizen of Black Rock City, you help create a decommodified zone for one week a year.
 The playa is free from advertising and transactional relationships, not beholden to corporate influence.
 It’s one of the most important ways the Burning Man experience is different from other events, and that the event is different from the other 51 weeks of the year.
 We all play a part in keeping our city unique.